SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 1. 💥 You'll be using the **Solace PubSub+ Event Portal** to design the Event-Driven Architecture for our use case.
 While you're likely not working as a team during this workshop think about how a tool like this would be useful as you collaborate with your team on a day to day basis to designing your achitecture, implement it, and iteratively make enhancements and changes throughout your software development cycle.
 1. 💥 Second you'll be learning about the **AsyncAPI Initiative** and the **Generators** that make our lives as developers simpler.
-1. 💥 Lastly, you'll use develop event-driven microservices that implement our use case using the **Spring Cloud Stream** framework.
+1. 💥 Lastly, you'll develop event-driven microservices that implement our use case using the **Spring Cloud Stream** framework.

 Oh, and of course you'll also be using some Java and Solace PubSub+ Event Brokers but those aren't the ⭐️ of the show today.
 No worries if you're not an expert in either :)